 Introduction

-Whenever you want to work with the GitHub or the Specify CLI destination, you need to create a Configuration file to instruct the Parsers Engine how to transform your design data, so it generate tokens that match your technical requirements.
+Whenever you want to work with the or the destination, you need to create a Configuration file to instruct the how to transform your design data, so it generate tokens that match your technical requirements.

 A configuration file helps you: